 That's what dedicated hobby breeders do!

-A new Code of Ethics requirement from the Cavalier King Charles Spaniel Club-USA and the Cavaliers of the North East, is that only "Board Certified" dog cardiologist, and Board Certified" dog ophthalmologist can give their stamp of approval on the heart and eyes (CERF) of cavaliers.
+A new Code of Ethics requirement from the Cavalier King Charles Spaniel Club-USA and the Cavaliers of the North East, is that ONLY a "Board Certified" dog cardiologist, and Board Certified" dog ophthalmologist can give their stamp of approval on the heart and eyes (CERF) of cavaliers.
 We have always followed this protocol.

 These health certificates can also be filled out by "Technicians" and regular "Vets", which is MUCH cheaper for a breeder to do - but can give Little to NO accurate information as to the true health of a dog.
 Just like with people - a specialist is required to rule out ANY problems,.